 COORDINATION * * * * * Thinking in 3D is difficult when you’re upside down underwater – you have to know where you’re going.

 CARDIOVASCULAR * * * * * Being fit will give you an edge but most of the work is anaerobic – holding your breath is a big part of the sport.

 FLEXIBILITY ***** Staying supple will reduce muscle soreness after a heavy session and you have to have a flexible torso to maintain control.

 DIFFICULTY TO LEARN ***** You can pick up the basic skills surprisingly quickly so you can get stuck into your first tricks in a few months – but once you’re hooked it will take years to get into the top leagues.

 The adrenaline is pumping hard but my strength is draining away.
 I clamp my jaws together, fix my eyes on the next bend and let bloody-minded grit take over, batting slalom poles out of the way as I go.
 We swing left into a patch of speeding green water and the final obstacle jumps into view.
 It’s a super-steep plunge to the right into a foaming barrel.
-Astles accelerates, dips at the last second and shoots towards the hole, cresting out of the other side like a salmon.
+Astles accelerates, dips at the last second and shoots towards the hole, cresting out of the other side like a salmon on clenbuterol.
 I slide sideways and paddle with all my strength, dropping into the hole, but then I just stop.
 I laugh, disbelievingly, as I realise that I’m surfing on the wave.
 My paddle blades are churning into it but I’m going nowhere.

 ‘Don’t stop” shouts an urgent voice from the bank, reminding me that I’m about to be dragged back into the hole and pummelled into froth.
 My muscles are screaming for mercy but I claw the paddle through the water, and then I’m out the other side.
 It may look more like freefall than freestyling but I’m definitely showboating and it feels great.